What Are The Three Parts Of Sternberg's Triangular Theory Of Love?

-Although Sternberg's Triangular Theory of Love isn't the only theory in social psychology that looks to explain loving relationships, it does give a thorough explanation of what love is and why we choose it.
-It was published in 1986 in Psychological Review.
-Psychological Review is a notable journal that publishes important theoretical contributions to scientific psychology.
+Sternberg's triangular theory of love isn't the only theory in social psychology that looks to explain loving relationships.
+However, it does explain what love could be and why we might choose it.
+It was published in 1986 in Psychological Review, a journal that publishes theoretical contributions to scientific psychology.

-Sternberg's Triangular Theory of Love is only one of his interests.
-Sternberg has also been a part of developing theories and educating his students and the public on theories of intelligence, creativity, wisdom, leadership, thinking styles, ethical reasoning, and hate.
-He edited the Handbook of Intelligence, which was published by Cambridge University Press, and wrote Love Is a Story, published by Oxford University Press.
+Sternberg's triangular theory of love is only one of his interests.
+Sternberg has also been a part of developing theories and educating his students and the public on intelligence, creativity, wisdom, leadership, thinking styles, ethical reasoning, and hatred.

 What Is Sternberg's Triangular Theory Of Love?

-The Sternberg Theory of Love is based on the image of a triangle.
+The Sternberg theory of love is based on the image of a triangle.
 The triangle represents the concept of love, and each point is a different aspect of love.
-You don't need all three aspects in any one relationship, but the totality of the concept of love includes all three points of the triangle or components of love.
+Sternberg states that you don't need all three elements in any one relationship, but the totality of the concept of love includes all three points of the triangle.

-At the top of the triangle is intimacy, one of the three components of love in close relationships.
-Intimacy brings feelings of warmth and affection.
-You gain intimacy as you emotionally invest in the relationship.
-You have some control over the intimacy you feel, but not total control over these feelings.
+At the top of the triangle is intimacy, one of the three potential components of love in close relationships.
+Intimacy may bring feelings of warmth and affection.
+You may gain intimacy as you emotionally invest in the relationship.
+You might have some control over the intimacy you feel, but you often don't wholly control these feelings.

-Sternberg described intimacy as the feelings of closeness, connectedness, and bondedness in a relationship.
-Each of these components of intimacy can add to the amount of love you feel for someone.
-You don't have to have all of these feelings to achieve intimacy.
-What matters is that you create intimacy in your combination of:
+Sternberg described intimacy as the feeling of closeness, connectedness, and bondedness in a relationship.
+Each of these components of intimacy might add to the love you feel for someone.
+However, Sternberg states you don't have to have all these feelings to achieve intimacy.

 The left point of the Sternberg triangle is passion.
-When you feel passion, it may lead you into romantic love, physical attraction, and sex.
-Passion includes motivation for loving, as well as other sources of arousal.
-It's a physiological experience that creates intense feelings and may result from both genetic and cultural factors.
+When you feel passion, it may lead you to experience romantic love, physical attraction, and sexual desire.
+Passion can include motivation for loving as well as other sources of arousal.
+It's a physiological experience that creates intense feelings and may result from genetic and cultural factors.

-Humans seem built for physical experiences of passionate love in close relationships.
-Through the vast expanse of human experience, arousal has been important as a gateway to reproduction.
-Cultural factors are important, too.
-The culture not only tells us who's attractive but also teaches us acceptable ways to show our passionate feelings in relationships.
+Humans may be built for physical experiences of passionate love in close relationships.
+Through the vast expanse of human experience, arousal has often been important as a gateway to reproduction.
+Cultural factors play a role as well.
+Aspects of culture may not only tell us who's attractive but may also teach us socially acceptable ways to show our passionate feelings in relationships.

 Your passion for someone might involve the following features:

-Decision-making is the thought process we use when we choose whether to show expression of love and loving action in the short-term.
+Decision-making is the thought process we typically use when we choose whether to show the expression of love in the short term.
 By making decisions to love in the here and now, you may move closer to a long-lasting commitment in your relationships.
 On the other hand, you may prefer to keep the relationship casual, enjoying it for the moment without thinking about what lies ahead.

 Commitment in social psychology is a long-term decision to maintain the relationship over time and space.
-No relationships are without challenges of some kind.
-You may have to deal with poverty or illness together if you commit to each other.
-You'll probably have to get through times when your passion for someone cools off for a while or when you feel less affection for each other.
+Most relationships are without challenges of some kind.
+You may experience times when your passion for your partner decreases or you feel less affection for each other.

-Commitment carries you through hard times and keeps you together in good times.
-You can make a different decision every day, but when you decide to make or break a commitment, it has a much greater impact on your well-being and your relationships.
+Commitment can carry you through hard times and keep you together in good times.
+You may make a different decision every day, but when you decide to make or break a commitment, it can significantly impact your well-being and relationships.

 How Do The Three Parts Work Together?

-Sternberg emphasized that, although love may be made up of the components of intimacy, passion, and decision, the components work together to form a complete whole.
+Sternberg emphasized that, although love may be composed of the components of intimacy, passion, and decision, the pieces work together to form a complete whole.

-So, how do the three parts work together?
-Sometimes one component plays the most important role, while the others add to the overall experience of love.
+How do the three parts work together?
+Sometimes one component plays the most crucial role, while the others add to the overall experience of love.

-For example, your decision to love your child may be the most important aspect of your love for them.
-Because you're responsible for them as they grow, you would be a very poor parent if you decided not to love them anymore.
-At the same time, you might feel emotionally very close to them.
+For example, your commitment to love and care for your child may be the most critical aspect of your love for them.
+Because you are typically responsible for them as they grow, you may feel a profound need to be there for them and stay in the relationship.
 You may also feel passion for the potential that's within them.
-A parent's love can be consummate love, companionate love, or other types of love, depending on the relationship between parent and child.
+A parent's love may be considered consummate, companionate, or other types of love, depending on the individual relationship between parent and child.

-One component of love often increases another component.
+One component of love often increases another element.
 Imagine that you appreciate someone's physical beauty.
-This attraction can prompt you to connect with them on an emotional level.
-At that point, you might decide to show them your love at the moment or commit to them in the long-term.
+This attraction might prompt you to connect with them on an emotional level.
+At that point, you might decide whether to appreciate the connection in a singular moment or commit to them in the long term.

 The Three Components In Different Types Of Love

-The three components of love work together differently in different kinds of love.
+The three components of love work together differently in various types of love.

 How Can You Maintain Love In A Relationship?